manamoha/DS_Project_P2/README.markdown

 ## Notes
 - The pipeline assumes `DogImages.db` is in the `database` folder and contains a table named `DogImages` with columns `Breed` and `Image_File_Path`.
 - Execution time: Approximately 2–5 minutes on a standard CPU.
-- For CI/CD, a GitHub Actions workflow can be added (see `Section 4` of the project report).
 - Ensure image files referenced in `Image_File_Path` are accessible to avoid missing data during preprocessing.

 ## Authors